gar1t/e2/doc/tutorial.rst

 While we could be really ambitious and write our own, Erlang happens to have something that we can start with -- the `dets module`_.

-Take a moment to scan through the documentation on `dets`.
+Take a moment to scan through the documentation on ``dets``.
 This may also be a good time to glance over the :doc:`list of frequently used modules
 <erlang_modules>`.
 Erlang is a language with "batteries included" and it will
 help you to know what's available.

-There's a lot of detail in the `dets` module -- let's sketch out what we think we'll need before doing a deep dive:
+There's a lot of detail in the ``dets`` module -- let's sketch out what we might need before doing a deep dive:

 - Write a keyed value
 - Retrieve a value with a key